 Early season March – May

 Horses are fresh and well rested after a long winter break.
-A great time for riders wanting to spend long hours in the saddle riding different horses, do a lot of round pen work with the horses, and really focus on improving horsemanship skills on the ground and in the saddle.
+A great time for riders wanting to spend long hours in the saddle riding different horses.
+The staff do a lot of round pen work with the horses on the ground and in the saddle.
 Calves and foals are born during the spring season.
-Interns have a chance to get to know and care for the brand new arrivals and maybe help to deliver a calf or foal!
-This is a great time to work with the yearling and two-year old colts, too!
+Vacationers have a chance to get to know the brand new arrivals and may see a calf or foal delivered!
+This is a great time see us work with the yearling and two-year old colts, too!
 Weather during the spring sessions is variable, with likely some lovely warm spring days, as well as the odd flurry of snow, so favorite off ranch activities are soaking in the hot springs and visiting the five museums at the Buffalo Bill Historical Center.
 The North Entrance to Yellowstone is opened during this time.
-The rodeo has not yet started, so focus on the ranch, but save time and money for shopping at many of the western apparel shops that have sales on and great bargains to be had!
+The rodeo has not yet started, so focus on your ranch vacation, but save time and money for shopping at many of the western apparel shops that have sales on and great bargains to be had!

 High season June – August

 Enjoy everything to do with ranch life!
-Wrangle horses, feed cows, calves, foals, go for long and short trail rides, fix fence Wyoming style and, most importantly, immerse yourself in many opportunities to improve your horsemanship both in and out of the arena!
-Cody night rodeo is in full swing and all the Yellowstone roads are open.
-An overnight tepee camping trip to cow camp, sleeping under the Wyoming starry sky, cooking over a campfire and floating the river in the local town of Thermopolis is on top of the activities list for many.
-This is the time for the full Wyoming experience with all of the off ranch activities available for interns.
+Wrangle horses from pasture, round up cows, go for long and short trail rides!
+The Cody night rodeo is in full swing and all the Yellowstone roads are open.
+An overnight tepee camping trip to cow camp, sleeping under Wyoming’s starry sky, cooking over a campfire and floating the river in the local town of Thermopolis are on top of the activities list for many.
+This is the time for the full Wyoming experience with all of the off-ranch activities available for Vacationers.

 In mid-June Casper, WY hosts the College National Finals Rodeo, a highlight for old and new rodeo fans alike.

-In late June and early July returning interns may borrow ranch horses to attend a clinic with Pat Wyse in Montana to learn more advanced Western riding and training techniques.
+In late June and early July returning Vacationers may borrow ranch horses to attend a clinic with Pat Wyse in Montana to learn advanced Western riding and training techniques.